aws/aws-parallelcluster/docs/configuration.rst

 desired_vcpus
 """""""""""""
-If scheduler is awsbatch, the compute environment will initially have desired_vcpus
+If the scheduler is awsbatch, the compute environment will initially have desired_vcpus.

 Defaults to 4. ::